maxzheng/great-life-guide/double.md

 Most of the time, we focus on teaching others and kids on how to do something, or even worse, telling them exactly what to do -- sometimes, ending up yelling at them as they either are taking too long or don't want to do it.
 Neither is effective in the long run.
-To ensure others will thrive for a lifetime and learn by themselves, we must teach them to love what they do.
+To ensure they will thrive for a lifetime and learn by themselves, we must teach them to love what they do.
 It is harder and takes more time initially, but it will pay off in multitudes later -- you won't even need to lift a finger and they will just do everything by themselves driven by their passion.